Halimzai: Governance

 On 2 February 2009, a fifty-member Jirga of the Mohmand assured the government of its support against militancy and pledged to fulfil their consequent territorial responsibilities.
-In the past they have: handed over heavy weapons originating in Afghanistan, agreed to not to afford sanctuary to foreigners and agreed to co-operate with the government in acting against those who damage public property.
+In the past they have: handed over heavy weapons originating in Afghanistan, agreed not to afford sanctuary to foreigners and agreed to co-operate with the government in acting against those who damage public property.
 These agreements are enforced within their territory by taking internal action, with punishments that include fines, demolition of property and expulsions from the Agency.
+In the past they have: handed over heavy weapons originating in Afghanistan, agreed not to afford sanctuary to foreigners and agreed to co-operate with the government in acting against those who damage public property.

 Tribal elders from both the Halimzai and the Safi have co-operated to avoid tensions between their respective communities and to control activities seen as objectionable to Pashtun society.